 Hotel Titanic in Las Vegas, Nevada

-Eager to capitalize on James Cameron's runaway successful movie there were not one, but two attempts to build a Titanic on the Vegas strip.
-Casino developer Bob Stupak announced his latest project; a hotel and casino with a Titanic theme.
+1997.
+Eager to capitalize on James Cameron's runaway success of a movie, there were not one, but two attempts to build a Titanic on the Vegas Strip.
+Casino developer Bob Stupak (Stratosphere) announced his latest project; a hotel and casino with a Titanic theme.
 His vision called for a replica of the ship, nearly twice the size as the original vessel to be built on the Las Vegas Strip.
 Hundreds of rooms, multiple casinos, sounded like a developer's dream.

 Little did Stupak know, but a rival developer was also attempting to capitalize on Cameron's Titanic mania with his own Titanic Hotel and Casino.
 This one would have had a 50% scale replica of the ship under the shadow of several huge iceberg shaped towers.
 Both projects duked it out in court for the trademark rights of the name and theme.
 Both were ultimately rejected by the Las Vegas City Council as distasteful sensationalizing of the disaster.
 Stupak's project quickly disappeared into the dust bin of failed Vegas projects.
-Titanic Resorts project still actively maintains trademarks on the name 'Titanic Hotel & Casino' and other related titles.
+The rival, Titanic Resorts, still actively maintains trademarks on the name 'Titanic Hotel & Casino' and other related titles.

 Sarel Gous's Titanic 2

 Titled 'Replica Titanic', this project was launched in 2000 by South American millionaire Sarel Gous.
 His dream: To rebuilt the luxury liner as the world's largest cruise liner.
 She would by physically identical in her appearance but would in fact be considerably larger than the original.
 Gous made significant progress on this project.

 In November 2000, financing was secured and construction was supposed to begin nine months later.
 Almost from the start, regulation problems stunted the authenticity of the project.
 Modern regulations have outlawed extensive wood paneling in ships and lifeboat laws have seen multiple changes since Titanic's day rendering the Boat Deck useless.
 Negative public support also sealed the project's fate, including a statement issued by then-living Titanic survivor Millvina Dean, condemning the Titanic II project as disrespectful to those who died.
 The project was finally scrapped in 2006.